Yigal/courses-stats-part-2/chapter1.md

 Use the [distributions web page](http://simple-tech.com/public_html/statistics/distributions.html) to see what happens to the mean value when you use one random value in the (-1,1) range as opposed to adding two, ten, or a hundred.

 `@hint`
+To get the mean you add all the values together and divide by the number of values.
+If the variable is the sum of ten random numbers, and the distribution is a hundred values, then the mean value is the sum of a thousand random numbers divided by a thousand.

 `@possible_answers`
 - It gets smaller